Wednesday, March 18, 2026: Main Program

 3:00 pm - 3:30 pm Reimagining Controls: Turning Financial Risk into a Source of Strategic Advantage

 Finance transformation is no longer just about cutting costs.
-It’s about protecting cash, maintaining compliance, and building confidence in financial data.
-Dive into a real-life use case that outlines how this balance was achieved by automating oversight, reducing leakage, and improving stakeholder trust.
-Walk away with a roadmap for uniting compliance and cash flow under a single transformation strategy.
+It’s about protecting working capital, strengthening compliance, and delivering trusted, decision-ready financial insights across the enterprise.
+Dive into a real-life use case that outlines how this balance was achieved by applying AI-driven, continuous monitoring to surface hidden risk, prevent leakage before it occurs, and automate controls across complex spend environments.
+Walk away with a roadmap for transforming controls into a proactive, data-driven advantage that unites compliance, cash protection, and operational visibility under a single strategy.

 img